inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

-As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately 2 hour and 39 minutes (9560 seconds).
+As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately 2 hours and 39 minutes (9560 seconds).

 ## Upgrading to Powerful Machines
 One of Inductiva’s key advantages is how easily you can scale your simulations to larger, more powerful machines with minimal code changes.
 Scaling up simply requires updating the `machine_type` parameter when allocating your cloud machine.